Paint Problem Solver

 Prevention

-• Do not use material that cannot be stirred or strained.
-Caution: Repeated straining will not completely remove seediness.
+- Do not use material that cannot be stirred or strained.
+Note: Repeated straining will not completely remove seediness.

-• Use the recommended thinner/reducer and hardener, and then measure accurately.
+- Use the recommended thinner/reducer and hardener, and measure accurately.

-• Use material as soon as possible, close and tighten container lids immediately after use.
+- Use material as soon as possible; close container lids immediately after use.

-• Do not allow thinner/reducer to come into contact with water borne products.
+- Do not allow thinner/reducer to contact water borne products.

 Cause

-• Undercoats applied excessively wet with inadequate flash time between coats.
+- Undercoats applied excessively wet with inadequate flash time.

-• Using a poor grade and/or too fast evaporating thinner/reducer for spray conditions.
+- Using a poor grade and/or too fast evaporating thinner/reducer.

 Repair